FromTellus/fromtellus.github.io/README.md

     Animations and functionality for expanding about page for added interactivity {partially done 2022-10-21}

-    More projects on the projects page
+    Add more projects on the projects page

     Mobile view optimization {partially done 2022-10-20}

+    Add another theme

+    Infinity scroll on projects page